cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

-this document believes that network digital twin can be regarded as an indispensable part of the overall network system and provides a general architecture involving the whole life cycle of a "real" (typically physical) network in the future, serving the application of network innovative technologies such as network planning, construction, maintenance and optimization, improving the automation and intelligence level of the network.
+this document believes that network digital twin can be regarded as an indispensable part of the overall network system and provides a general architecture involving the whole life cycle of a "real" (typically, physical) network in the future, serving the application of network innovative technologies such as network planning, construction, maintenance and optimization, improving the automation and intelligence level of the network.